A string is one of those Object which is used heavily in Java. And this is the reason why String has unique handling in Java(String Pool).

 Important Aspect of String

-As you must be knowing, everything in java except primitives are Object.
+As you must be knowing, everything in java except primitives is Object.
 This is true for String too.
-String is also an Object, hence it will reside on Heap only.
+A string is also an Object, hence it will reside on Heap only.
 But there is one more term used for String storage and that is String Pool/ String Literal Pool.
 Most of the time people think of it as a separate pool of String Object(True for me too).
 But this is not true.
-String Pool/ String Literal Pool are nothing but a collection of references to String objects.
+String Pool/ String Literal Pool is nothing but a collection of references to String objects.
 As we know that String object is immutable it’s good to “share” the same String object with multiple references.
 (Vice versa is true also as String objects are shared between different references that is the reason String Objects are made Immutable.)

 String Literal & Object

-Strings are created in the following two formats which differ from each other in alot of ways.
+Strings are created in the following two formats which differ from each other in a lot of ways.